Scientists Now Know What DNA’s Chaperone Looks Like

-Ever since its discovery in 1998, the FACT protein has been of great interest for those who study DNA, largely because of the possibilities it presents.
+Ever since its discovery in 1998, the FACT protein has been of great interest to those who study DNA, largely because of the possibilities it presents.
 But, despite decades of effort, many of the central questions of how the protein works remain unanswered.

 The FACT protein is an essential type of histone chaperone.
 These guardian proteins escort other proteins during the deconstruction and reconstruction of nucleosomes, or the structural unit responsible for organizing and packaging DNA.
-This happens during gene transcription (the step where DNA is copied into RNA), DNA replication (where the entire genome is replicated faithfully) and DNA damage repair (which is essential to prevent disease such as cancer).
+This happens during gene transcription (the step where DNA is copied into RNA), DNA replication (where the entire genome is replicated faithfully), and DNA damage repair (which is essential to prevent diseases such as cancer).

 However, with no clear structure for the protein available, scientists have been less than clear as to how exactly it does both: How does one protein both destroy and maintain?

 “For a long time, people have been trying to find the mechanism behind how [this protein] helps transcription,” said Keda Zhou, a research associate in biochemistry at CU Boulder and the other lead author for the paper.
 “People have been working on different aspects of this protein, so we’re really happy that we’re the first to see it in action.
 It’s really exciting.”

 The research team, aided by two other labs also led by women also managed to finally solve the puzzle by isolating the FACT protein and, through a combination of hard-work, ingenuity, and tenacity, mapping it out and catching it in the act of both destroying and maintaining the nucleosome.